yochaigal/cairn/wip/2e/character-creation.md

 search_exclude: true
 ---

-# Character Creation Summary
+# Character Creation

-- Unless otherwise noted, every PC starts with a torch (3 uses), rations (3 uses), and 3d6 gold pieces.
+> Unless otherwise noted, every PC starts with a Torch (3 uses), Rations (3 uses), and 3d6 gold pieces.
+Some backgrounds may ask you to refer to tables on the [Marketplace](https://cairnrpg.com/wip/2e/marketplace) as well.

+### Roll or choose a Background

-- First roll on the [Backgrounds](#backgrounds) table below.
-A PC’s background informs their potential knowledge and skills.
-You'll need to refer to the Background result for the next few steps.
+- First, roll on the [Backgrounds](#backgrounds) table below.
+You'll also need to refer to the Background result for the next few steps.
 - Choose a name from the available list, then roll on each of the included tables in the background.
-Record your character's items, skills, or abilities gained (or lost) from each result.
-See [Inventory](#inventory) for how to record items.
+Record your character's items, skills, or abilities from each result.
+- See the [core rules](/wip/2e/#core-rules/#equipment) for how to record items.

+### Ability Scores, HP & Traits

 - Roll for your character's [Ability Scores](#ability-scores) and [Hit Protection](#hit-protection).
-- Roll for the rest of your [character's traits](#character-traits-d10) and their **age** (2d20+10).
-- Finally, roll on the [Bonds](#bonds) table.
+- Roll for the rest of your [character's traits](#character-traits-d10), and then on the the [Bonds](#bonds) table.

-> If you are the _youngest_ character, roll on the [Omens](#omens) table.
+- Finally, roll for your character's **age** (2d20+10).
+If you are the _youngest_ character, roll on the [Omens](#omens) table.
 The result should be read aloud to the rest of the table.

 ## Backgrounds

-> Some backgrounds may ask you to roll on the [Gear Tables](https://cairnrpg.com/wip/2e/equipment#gear-tables).

 |         |                                                                       |         |                                                                   |
 | ------- | --------------------------------------------------------------------- | ------- | ----------------------------------------------------------------- |